Main Page Content

 The Story of Ghost Hunter Vincent Carbone ’10

-On a quiet Tuesday night in 2009, Vincent Carbone ’10 was working as a night desk attendant in Briggs Hall at The College at Brockport.
+On a quiet Tuesday night in 2009, Vincent Carbone ’10 was working as a night desk attendant in Briggs Hall at SUNY Brockport.
 Around midnight, he stood up to grab something from the office near his desk.
 And as he walked toward the door, he heard a muffled sound.

 “I went over to the window.
 I thought it was the wind outside.
 As I got closer to the window, I passed the bathroom and realized it was coming from there,” said Carbone.

 He entered the bathroom to find the faucet running, with both handles turned on.
 The lights were off.
 No one had entered the bathroom in hours.

 Carbone remembers thinking, ‘Am I envisioning this?
 Am I exhausted?’
 “But it was happening,” he said.
 “I just couldn’t believe it was happening.”

 After calling his roommates in a panic to tell them the story, he tried to laugh it off along with them.
 But nearly three hours remained in his shift, and mysterious occurrences wouldn’t cease to persist.

 “For the rest of the night, the elevators kept going up and down, up and down, and opening — with no one in them,” remembers Carbone.

 The eerie experience both terrified and intrigued him.

 Explore the haunted history of Hartwell Hall — the College’s oldest and most iconic building.